-If you ever look up to see 2 large birds flying in formation over mountains, it’s more than likely that you’ve just spotted Verreaux’s eagles, more than likely hunting for their favourite prey – dassies or rock hyraxes.
+If you ever look up to see two large birds flying in formation over mountains, it’s more than likely that you’ve just spotted Verreaux’s eagles, probably hunting for their favourite prey – dassies or rock hyraxes.
 But will their tricks of divide and rule work this time?

 These creamy-coloured vultures are the heaviest in their flight class.
 Not surprisingly, they’re also the fastest eaters when the chips are down.
 Still, they have some charming habits and characteristics.
 They even smell sweet.
 Mostly.